-The Vice-President for Finance and Administration, as Chief Financial Officer of the College District, is designated as the Investment Officer and is responsible for the overall investment management decisions and activities.
+The Vice-President for Finance, as Chief Financial Officer of the College District, is designated as the Investment Officer and is responsible for the overall investment management decisions and activities.
 The Vice-President is responsible for considering the quality and capability of the staff, investment advisors, and consultants involved in investment management and procedures.
 The Investment Officer shall develop and maintain administrative procedures for the operation of the investment program that are consistent with this investment policy.
 The Investment Officer shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials and staff.
-The Investment Officer shall designate the Director of Business Services and Cashiers Office as Deputy Investment Officer is not available.
+The Investment Officer shall designate the Comptroller as Deputy Investment Officer in the event that circumstances require timely action and the Chief Investment Officer is not available.
 The Deputy Investment Officer shall be a key member of the investment team and will act on behalf of the Investment Officer in his/her absence.